Generating Hard Examples for Pixel-wise Classification: Experiments: Hyperspectral Image Classification

-Our approach can also be easily generalized to hyperspectral image (HSI) classification, which also requires pixel-wise classification.
+Our approach can also be easily generalized to hyperspectral image (HSI) classification, requiring pixel-wise classification.
 For the HSI classification, we have used three benchmark datasets: Indian pines, Salinas, and PaviaU.
-For each HSI dataset, 200 pixels randomly selected from each category are used for training and all the remaining pixels are used for testing.\\
+For each HSI dataset, 200 pixels randomly selected from each category are used for training and all the remaining pixels are used for testing.

+{\bf Evaluation setting.} For hyperspectral image classification, we carried out experiments on three hyperspectral datasets: Indian Pines, Salinas, and PaviaU.
+The Indian Pines dataset is an image consisting of 145$\times$145 pixels with 200 spectral reflectance bands covering the spectral range from 0.4 to 2.5 $\mu$m with a spatial resolution of 20 m.
+There are 16 material categories in the Indian Pines dataset, but only eight materials with relatively large samples are used for evaluation.
+The Salinas dataset includes 16 classes with 512$\times$217 pixels, 204 spectral bands, and a high spatial resolution of 3.7 m.
+The Salinas and the Indian Pines datasets have the same frequency characteristics because they are acquired by the same AVIRIS sensor.
+The PaviaU dataset acquired by ROSIS sensor has 610$\times$340 pixels with nine material categories and 103 spectral bands covering 0.43 to 0.86 $\mu$m spectral range with a 1.3 m spatial resolution.
+For the Salinas dataset and the PaviaU dataset, unlike the Indian Pines dataset, all available material categories are used.

+For each dataset, randomly selected 200 examples from each category are used for training and the remaining examples are used for test, as shown in Table~\ref{tab:dataset_info}.
+We perform this partitioning 20 times and present the mean and standard deviation as overall classification accuracy.

-{\bf Hard Example Generator (HEG).} When applying the proposed training strategy to hyperspectral image classification, we replace HNG with a hard example generator (HEG) that generates hard examples of individual material categories instead of hard negatives.
-The HEG is trained to generate examples misclassified by the HSI classification network.
-For each example $e$, its adversarial training label ($l^a_{hsi}$) is the category with the largest loss among all categories except for the class the example belongs to:
+{\bf Hard example candidate generation.} When applying the proposed training strategy to hyperspectral image classification, we replace single-category hard negative generator with a multi-category hard example candidate generator that generates hard examples of individual material categories instead of hard negatives.
+The generator is trained to create examples misclassified by the hyperspectral image classification model.
+For each example $e$, its adversarial training label ($l^a_{hic}$) is the category with the largest loss among all categories except for the class the example belongs to:

-where $l_{hsi}$ is a label associated with the example $e$ and $C$ is the set of all categories.
-HEG optimization is carried out with Equation~\ref{eq:hng_train} by replacing $L_{rtd}$ (denoted as {\bf 1} in the Equation) with $L^{a}_{hsi}=\{l^{a}_{hsi}\}$.\\
+where $l_{hic}$ is a label associated with the example $e$ and $C$ is the set of all categories.
+Generator optimization is carried out with Equation~\ref{eq:hng_train} by replacing $L_{rtd}$ (denoted as {\bf 1} in the Equation) with $L^{a}_{hic}=\{l^{a}_{hic}\}$.

+{\bf Architecture.} Unlike the red tide detection model that outputs one-dimensional sigmoid probabilities, the hyperspectral image classification model uses the softmax layer to calculate multiple categories' final probabilities.
+We also use the softmax loss to train the model while the red tide detection model is optimized by minimizing the cross-entropy loss.